zulip/zulip/docs/git/overview.md

   integration with [Travis CI][travis-ci], and [mypy][zulip-rtd-mypy].

 - We use [zulipbot][zulip-rtd-zulipbot-usage] to manage our issues and pull requests to create a better GitHub workflow for contributors.

+- We provide some handy **[Zulip-specific Git scripts][zulip-rtd-zulip-tools]** for developers to easily do tasks like fetching and rebasing a pull request, cleaning unimportant branches, etc. These reduce the common tasks of testing other contributors' pull requests to single commands.

-Finally, take a quick look at [Zulip-specific Git scripts][zulip-rtd-zulip-tools], install the [Zulip developer environment][zulip-rtd-dev-overview], and then [configure your fork for use with Travis CI][zulip-git-guide-travisci].
+Finally, install the [Zulip developer environment][zulip-rtd-dev-overview], and then [configure your fork for use with Travis CI][zulip-git-guide-travisci].

 ***